ncasaux/camel-plantuml/README.md

 ## Overview
-camel-plantuml is a tool which helps to genereate [PlantUML](https://plantuml.com/) diagrams describing Apache [Camel](https://camel.apache.org/) routes.
+camel-plantuml is a tool which helps to generate [PlantUML](https://plantuml.com/) diagrams which describe Apache [Camel](https://camel.apache.org/) routes.

-It allows to have diagrams where we can see interactions between endpoints and routes.
+It allows to have diagrams where you can see interactions between endpoints and routes.

 If you consider following routes:
 ```